The

 dragon is given credit by responsibility for the activities

-of the power represented by the body of the leopard
+of the power represented by the body of the sea

 beast.
 Here